galihbtp/share_to_social/README.md

 ### Author

-This social_sharing_plus plugin for Flutter is developed by [Mohamed tawfiq](https://github.com/Mohamed1226).
+This share_to_social plugin for Flutter is developed by [Mohamed tawfiq](https://github.com/Mohamed1226).
 You can contact me at <mohamed.adel.dev9@gmail.com>

 ## License